Akirapearl/jekyll_blog/_posts/2024-07-09-Day-2-Starting.markdown

 Moreover, I've got my eye over bigger scoped courses that might be helpful, provided by companies as [Microsoft](https://learn.microsoft.com/es-es/training/paths/go-first-steps/) or [Google](https://www.cloudskillsboost.google/focuses/2754?catalog_rank=%7B%22rank%22%3A1%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=5407947), the second of whom actually expand the topic into how to deploy the code into [App Engine](https://cloud.google.com/appengine/?hl=en)

+---

 ### How did day 2 progress went then?

-In short, I followed [MoureDev's introduction to Go](https://www.youtube.com/watch?v=AGiayASyp2Q) since I wanted to revisit both code basics and more conceptual notions about Golang.
+In short, I followed [MoureDev's introduction to Go](https://www.youtube.com/watch?v=AGiayASyp2Q) since I wanted to revisit both code syntax basics and more conceptual notions about Golang.
+Progress can be followed at my [Golang Learning Repo](https://github.com/Akirapearl/LearningGo)

 ```
 - Hello World